agemcipe/image_processing_exercises/README.md

 This repository contains the exercises for the Course "Image Processing, Analysis and Classification" at UPM, Spring Semester 2021.

 ## Requirements
-Create a conda environment to run this project in isolation.
+Create a conda environment to run this project in isolation and install the necessary dependencies.
 ```[bash]
 cd image_processing_exercises
 conda env create -f environment.yml